Last reviewed 10 February 2026

 Principle One: Establish a strategy and business model which promote long-term value for shareholders.

-The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out in the Strategic Report starting on page 5.
-Details of the challenges to the execution of the Company’s strategy and business model and how those will be addressed can be found in Risks and Uncertainties in the Strategic Report set out on pages 16 to 17.
+The Company has a clearly defined strategy and business model that has been adopted by the Board and the details of which is set out in the Strategic Report on page 6.
+Details of the challenges to the execution of the Company’s strategy and business model and how those will be addressed can be found in Risks and Uncertainties in the Strategic Report set out on pages 12 to 15.

 Principle Two: Seek to understand and meet shareholder needs and expectations.

-The Board is committed to maintaining good communication with its shareholders and investors.
-The Chairman and members of the Board from time to time meet with shareholders and investors directly or through arrangements with the Company’s brokers to understand their investment requirements and expectations and to address their enquiries and concerns.
+The Board is committed to maintaining good communication with its shareholders and investors and understanding their concerns and expectations.
+The Chairman and other members of the Board from time to time meet with shareholders and investors directly or through arrangements with the Company’s brokers to understand their investment requirements and expectations and to address their enquiries and concerns.

 Shareholders are also welcome to contact the Company via email at info@sunriseresourcesplc.com with any specific queries.

-The Company also provides regulatory, financial and business news updates through the Regulatory News Service (RNS) and various media channels such as X, formerly Twitter.
-Shareholders also have access to information through the Company’s website, www.sunriseresourcesplc.com, which is updated on a regular basis and which includes the latest corporate presentation on the Group.
+The Company also provides regulatory, financial and business news updates through the Regulatory News Service (RNS) and various media channels such as X, formerly known as Twitter, and LinkedIn.
+Shareholders also have access to information through the Company’s website www.sunriseresources.com, which is updated on a regular basis and which includes the Company’s regulatory announcements and the latest corporate presentation on the Group.
 Contact details are also provided on the website.

 Principle Four: Embed effective risk management, considering both opportunities and threats, throughout the organisation.